MENU

 In a gross lease, rent includes outgoings such as council rates, strata levies, water rates, property management fees and land tax – simpler for budgeting but potentially higher overall.
 A net lease requires the Tenant to pay outgoings separately, offering transparency but variable costs.
 Industrial strata properties often use net leases, with tenants charged back as each cost arises or part of a monthly budget which is balanced / reconciled at each anniversary date.
 Clarify which type applies with the Leasing Agent to avoid surprises.
 Request an estimate of the outgoings or ask for a copy of the most recent actuals.

-Landlords may offer incentives to secure tenants, including rent-free periods (e.g., 3-6 months), fitout contributions (cash towards renovations), or rent abatements (reduced rates initially).
-These are negotiable in commercial leases and can offset setup costs.
-Ensure incentives are documented clearly, as they may have tax implications.
+Lessors may offer incentives to secure tenants, including rent-free periods (e.g., 1-3 months) or rent abatements (reduced rates initially).
+These are negotiable in Commercial Leases and can offset setup costs.
+Ensure incentives are documented clearly and included in the Lease Agreement.

 Tenants typically must hold and keep current public liability insurance (minimum $20 million) and glass insurance if applicable.
 In strata schemes, the Owners Corporation insures the building structure and common property.
 This does not cover your contents.
 It is highly recommended that you take out your own contents and business interruption insurance.
 Remember, damage to your property caused by fire, flooding, or water damage, will not be covered by the strata building insurance or your public liability insurance.
 In most cases you will still be required to keep paying rent.

 Expect upfront costs like legal fees, stamp duty (if applicable), registration fees (for leases over 3 years), and fitout expenses.
-Security bonds or bank guarantees are common, often equalling 3-6 months' rent.
-Budget for agent's fees if using a tenant representative.
+Security bonds or bank guarantees are common, often equalling three (3) months' gross rent or six (6) months' gross rent where no guarantor is provided.
+Generally, you should budget for the following:

 A security bond, usually in the form of a cash bond or bank guarantee, protects the landlord against breaches.
 It is usually equal to three (3) months' gross rent.
 It's refundable at lease end if obligations are met.
 Amounts can be negotiated, unlike the regulated bonds in residential tenancies, but it's ultimately up to the Lessor to accept.

 Prepare or request a condition report at lease commencement, documenting the property's state with photos.
 This protects against disputes over damage at handover.
-While not mandatory in commercial leases, it's best practice.
+While not mandatory in Commercial Leases, it's best practice.
+Take lots and lots of photos once you gain access and ensure they are time stamped.

-The owner (landlord) is responsible for structural repairs and compliance with building codes.
-In strata, the owners corporation handles common property maintenance via levies paid by owners (often passed to tenants in net leases).
+The Lessor is generally responsible for structural repairs to the building and compliance with building codes.
+In strata schemes, the Owners Corporation handles common property maintenance via levies paid by Owners (often passed to Tenants in net leases).
 Tenants maintain their unit, comply with by-laws, and pay rent/outgoings.
-Avoid altering common property without approval.
+Avoid altering common property without approval at all costs as this may trigger a new set of liabilities.
+Remember, withholding rent for outstanding maintenance issues may be a serious breach of the Lease Agreement.

 Common property, like roofs, certain doors, driveways, or external walls, is generally managed by the Owners Corporation.
 For issues like roof leaks affecting your Premises, notify the Lessor or Property Manager as repairs are funded by strata levies.
 Remember, Strata can often be slow to get maintenance items actioned as it has to go through a process of multiple quotes and approval.
 This can complicate things as Lessors have their hands ties in most circumstances, especially if they are not part of the Owners Corporation.
 If a Lessor or Tenant undertake unauthorised works, they may assume financial reasonability for the area they tempered with - a major financial burden for the Lessor.